Harvey Keitel biography

 Born in Brooklyn, Harvey Keitel was a delinquent who was thrown out of vocational school for truancy.
 This ultimately led him to Lebanon with the U.S. Marine Corps.
 When he got returned home, he studied with Lee Strasberg and Stella Adler.
 As a struggling actor, he landed some acting roles off-off-Broadway while making a living as a court stenographer and as a shoe salesman.

 Keitel filled his 1997 roster with City of Industry, Head Above Water, Cop Land, and Fairy Tale: A True Story.
 An extremely prolific actor, he's appeared since then in films such as U-571 (2000), National Treasure (2004), Inglourious Basterds (2009) and The Last Godfather (2010).
-He can most recently be seen in the 2012 releases Moonrise Kingdom with Bruce Willis and Edward Norton and A Beginner's Guide to Endings alongside Scott Caan and Paulo Costanzo.
+He was then seen in the 2012 releases Moonrise Kingdom with Bruce Willis and Edward Norton and A Beginner's Guide to Endings alongside Scott Caan and Paulo Costanzo.

-He has a son with second wife, Daphna Kaster, whom he met at the Toronto Film Festival.
-Keitel also has a daughter with his first wife, Lorraine Bracco, and a son, born in 2001, with ex-girlfriend Lisa Karmazin.
+Harvey has a son named Roman (b.
+2004) with his wife, Daphna Kaster, whom he met at the Toronto Film Festival.
+He also has a daughter Stella (b.
+1985) with ex-girlfriend Lorraine Bracco, and a son Hudson (b.
+2001) with ex-girlfriend Lisa Karmazin.